TommasoBelluzzo/HistoricalVolatility/README.md

 Datasets can be fetched from `Yahoo!
 Finance` using the function `fetch_data`, or parsed from `Excel` sheets using the function `parse_dataset`.
 The example script provides a good overview of both approaches.

-Every dataset passed as input argument to `analyze_volatility`, `compare_estimators` and `estimate_volatility` functions must be structured as tables of historical time series having the following columns:
+Every dataset passed as input argument to `analyze_volatility`, `compare_estimators` and `estimate_volatility` functions must be structured as a table of historical time series having the following columns:
  - Date (numeric observation dates)
  - Open (opening prices)
  - High (highest prices)